 If you have 2 days in Istanbul, you will have the opportunity to explore the Asian side of Istanbul, namely the neighborhoods of Kadikoy and Uskudar.
 Kadikoy is a neighborhood known for its cheap and excellent food options.
-Uskudar is known for its epic sunset view, which is only enhancing for the famous Maiden’s Tower.
+Uskudar is known for its epic sunset view, which is only enhanced by the famous Maiden’s Tower.

 When you are on the Asian side of Istanbul, don’t forget to visit the Camlica Mosque, the biggest mosque in all of Turkey.
 Its architecture and extravagance are extraordinary, and seeing it is a must if you have the time in Istanbul.

 3 Days in Istanbul